paolobettelini/notes/source/README.md

 # Stuff/TODO
 - finish translating the old notes, need more universes
-- hilbert spaces goes in functional analysis
+- try to put many \snippetref in definitions.sty

 # Misc